icing/mod_md/README.md

 ## Status

-The module has been backported to Apache 2.4.x branch and will be part of the next release (or is when 2.4.33 is out).
+The module has been backported to Apache 2.4.x branch and was released in version 2.4.33 (in the release notes, you will see it listed as change in 2.4.30 - a release that never saw the light of day.
+So, in a sane world, all changes since 2.4.29 would be listed as change in 2.4.33.
+But release managers already carry a heavy burden.
+One always treats them with respect and bows thankfully and does not mentions one's unimportant annoyances ;).

 For the impatient and danger seekers: what you find here is a copy of what lives inside the Apache httpd ```trunk``` repository.
 While people find an occasional hickup - mostly due to some unique aspect in the setups - several people, including myself, are running this inside a patched